Frequently Asked Questions

 The Form C MUST be submitted prior to the completion of twelve (12) hours of graduate course work (inclusive of transfer credit).
 Form C is developed by the student together with the advisor and lists the courses needed to graduate.
 Failure to file the Form C will result in not being able to register for any additional courses until the Form C is submitted with appropriate signatures.

-Students should submit their thesis and schedule their oral defense by the date set by Ogden College.
+Students should submit their thesis to their thesis committee chair before their oral defense date.

 Students submit the thesis to the thesis committee chair.
 Once the thesis chair and thesis committee approves the thesis, the student then submits it to the reader for final review.